dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-The confidence of the decoded barcode.
+An integer representing the confidence score.

 ### setConfidence

-Set the confidence of the decoded barcode.
+Set the confidence score of the decoded barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C